Bars92/font-organizer/readme.txt

 5. Choosing added fonts in any post and page in one click.

 == Changelog ==

+= 2.1.1 =
+* Fixed plugin issue causing admin to break for some users.
+* Reduced plugin usage consumption when not needed.

 = 2.1.0 =
 * Added Black & Black italic to font weights.